Notify me

 (Public Domain image)

-His series of paintings featuring grids, intersecting lines, and primary colors exemplify the movement’s principles.
-Mondrian’s iconic “Composition” series, such as “Composition with Red, Blue, and Yellow” (1930), embodies the harmony achieved through the balance of geometric elements and primary colors within a grid structure.
+His series of paintings featuring grids, intersecting lines, and primary colours exemplify the movement’s principles.
+Mondrian’s iconic “Composition” series, such as “Composition with Red, Blue, and Yellow” (1930), embodies the harmony achieved through the balance of geometric elements and primary colours within a grid structure.

 Theo van Doesburg: